MacAdam ellipse: Extension to three dimensions

 A more general concept is that of "discrimination ellipsoids" in the entire three-dimensional color space, which would include the ability of an observer to discriminate between two different luminances of the same color.
 Such measurements were carried out, among others, by Brown and MacAdam in 1949, Davidson in 1951, Brown in 1957, and by Wyszecki and Fielder in 1971.
 It was found that the discrimination ellipsoids yielded relatively unchanging discrimination ellipses in chromaticity space for luminances between 3 and 30 cd/m2.

+Eccentricity dependency

+The original experiment carried out by MacAdam limited the field of view to be 2°, essentially giving the ellipse estimations at the foveal vision.
+A recent work examined the eccentricity dependency of color discrimination using a virtual reality device.
+Unsurprisingly, the discrimination ellipses grow in size as the eccentricity increases, because the human visual acuity drops sharply with eccentricity.
+The study also builds a computational model that predicts the ellipse shape given the test color and the eccentricity.
+The computational model is then used to wisely adjust pixel colors in the rendering pipeline to save display power, given that OLEDs power is strongly correlated with color.
+It is shown that one can save up to 20% of the display dynamic power without affecting the perceptual quality.

 Effects in colour theory

 MacAdam's results confirmed earlier suspicions that colour difference could be measured using a metric in a chromaticity space.
 A number of attempts have been made to define a color space which is not as distorted as the CIE XYZ space.
 The most notable of these are the CIELUV and CIELAB color spaces.
 Although both of these spaces are less distorted than the CIE XYZ space, they are not completely free of distortion.
 This means that the MacAdam ellipses become nearly (but not exactly) circular in these spaces.

+Using a Fisher information metric, da Fonseca et al. investigated the degree to which MacAdam ellipses can be derived from the response functions of the retinal photoreceptors.
+Using a three parameter model, it was demonstrated that photoreceptor absorption properties explain ≈ 87% of the variance of human color discrimination ability, as tested by previous behavioral experiments.